MrSups2003/ECE2112PA1/README.md

 # ECE2112PA1
 My Programming Assignment on ECE2112 by using python

-# ECE2112-PA1
-My Programming Assignment on ECE2112 by using python This is the first Programming Assignment for ECE2112.
+This is the first Programming Assignment for ECE2112.
 Let's Begin

 Name: Supnet Joshua P.